Sapphirine/202112-57-AI-Powered-Investment-Management-System/README.md

 # Credits

-We would like to thank Prog Ching-Yun Lin and his team of teaching assistants for the resources and guidance provided to complete this project.
+We would like to thank Prof. Ching-Yung Lin and his team of teaching assistants for the resources and guidance provided to complete this project.